 The main attraction of the park is the well designed and maintained beach area.
 The warm sandy beach is supervised by a lifeguard during the summer and even has accompanying facilities in the large building adjacent to the beach.
 Next to the beach is a large sand play area, a grassy area, picnic tables, benches, garbage cans.

-The next most popular use of the park is off-leash dog walking, which is best done in the off-season (Oct1-June1).
-During the off-season, 2 trails are off-leash, as well as the beach area.
-During beach season (June1-Oct1) only 1 trail is off-leash and dogs are not allowed in the beach area.
+The next most popular use of the park is off-leash dog walking.
+The trails are all off-leash, but the area in and around the beach are no dogs allowed from Spring-Fall.
 The park is equipped with garbage cans and dog bag dispensers.
 Parking during the off-season is at the gate of the park.
 The main parking lot is not accessible and requires 500m of extra walking.

 The park is also an excellent place to explore off the beaten path.
 You can see some impressive old-growth trees in different parts of the park.
 There are lots of paths leading in various directions (as far as Marsh Lake and Jack Lake).
 If you choose to go off the beaten path, make sure you’re prepared and have some navigation aid.